13+ years writing insurance and personal finance content

 Does your U.S. insurance cover your car in Mexico?

-Your American insurance policy won’t satisfy insurance requirements in Mexico.
-You can ask your American insurance company if it works with any third-party Mexican insurance providers, and if you can purchase a special policy that covers you in Mexico, or if you should purchase a short-term policy from a Mexican agency.[1]
+No. Your American insurance policy won’t satisfy insurance requirements in Mexico.
+You can ask your American insurance company if it works with any third-party Mexican insurance companies, and if you can purchase a special policy that covers you in Mexico, or if you should purchase a short-term policy from a Mexican agency.

 What insurance do you need to drive your car in Mexico?